boguszjelinski/kern/HOWTORUN.md

   | Parameter | Purpose
   |----------|--------
   | db_conn | database connection string - user, password, address, port, schema
-  | run_after | time difference in seconds between dispatcher executions
+  | run_delay | time difference in seconds between dispatcher executions
+  | run_by  | dispatch will be an eternal loop (if "iterate" value used) or one-run with other value
   | solver_delay | time in seconds after receiving an order when order can no longer wait for a pool and should be assigned by solver.
   | max_assign_time | time in minutes after which orders expire
   | max_solver_size | if demand and supply exceed the value LCM will be called to shrink the model